3-Degens-labs/extension-backend/README.md

   J) **traits** (array of objects): An array of traits or attributes associated with the Poap token, each represented by an object with trait_type (string) and value (string) fields.

   Q) **owner** (array of strings): An array containing the addresses of users who own this specific Poap token.

+**lastOnline**: An object representing the most recent POAP token obtained online by the user.
+The fields in this object are similar to the lastOffline object but may have different values depending on the token's source.

 3. **latestOutboundTransactionDate** (string): The timestamp indicating the date and time of the latest outbound transaction made by the user.
 An outbound transaction typically means a transaction sent from the user's address to another address on the blockchain.
 4. **totalTransactionHappenedOverLast7DaysTotal** (number): The total number of transactions that occurred for the user over the last 7 days.